Visiting Capitol Reef National Park in February

 In February it may rain or snow which makes the roads muddy, washed out, and impassable to the best high-clearance four-wheel drive vehicle, so check at the visitor center before heading out!!

-The Waterpocket District in the southern section of Capitol Reef is fairly remote and rugged, but has the best scenery!!
+The Capitol Reef Burr Trail Loop is a fun way to explore the Waterpocket District in the southern section of the park.
+It’s remote and rugged, but oh so beautiful!
 Most passenger cars, pickups, and vans can usually negotiate the roads without difficulty.

 BUT again any rain or snow can leave roads slick, muddy, washed out, and impassable to the best high-clearance four-wheel drive vehicle, so check at the visitor center before taking the drive.